StellaContrail/gpe/README.md

-# gpe
+# Gross Pitaevskii Equation
-Gross Pitaevskii Equation : A equation to express superfluid dynamics
+An equation to express superfluid dynamics